rohinimuralidharan/mynewprofile/docs/posts/content_gtm_blog.md

 **Netflix's Content AI Strategy**

 Netflix doesn't just use AI to recommend shows; they use it to optimize everything from thumbnail selection to trailer creation.
-But here's the kicker: their most successful campaigns still rely on human insight to identify the emotional hooks that drive subscriber behavior.
+But here's the kicker - their most successful campaigns still rely on human insight to identify the emotional hooks that drive subscriber behavior.
 Their "Stranger Things" campaign succeeded not because AI wrote better copy, but because human strategists identified the nostalgic emotional triggers that AI then helped scale across millions of personalized touchpoints.

 **Real-World Application**: Netflix's team creates what they call "emotional DNA profiles" for each piece of content.
 They define the core emotions (nostalgia, excitement, fear, curiosity), then use AI to generate thousands of variations that hit those emotional notes across different audience segments.
 The human creativity defines the emotional architecture; AI executes the variations.